AcidSore/1inch-pathfinder-notificator/README.md

 If user waits for the pair rate then user gets notification from the bot instead of check it himself.

+Bot automatically detects whether you are waiting for the price to increase or decrease to a given expected rate.

 Stand with bot example: `@pathfinder_notificator_bot` - https://t.me/pathfinder_notificator_bot

 ### Start bot